Biomedical Engineering Undergraduate Program

 —Allison Testa, biomedical engineering student

 Curriculum guides & courses

-The biomedical engineering program is accredited by the Engineering Accreditation Commission of ABET, and has specific program educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.
+The BS in Biomedical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Bioengineering and Biomedical and Similarly Named Engineering Programs.
+The program has specific educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.